zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-graph/rdf-graph/query-graph/graph-query-update.md

   ![ALT text is not available for this image](images/44-6th-query-show-all-5-hops.png " ")

-  **Note:** *You do not need to execute the following steps.
+  >**Note:** *You do not need to execute the following steps.
 They just outline the steps used.
 Feel free to experiment and modify the visualizations.*

   Steps required for customizing the visualization:

-  This result is better viewed as a heirarchical layout.
+  This result is better viewed as a hierarchical layout.
   Open the **Visualization** settings dialog and select **Hierarchical** from the **Layouts** drop-down list.
   Leave the Direction as `Top-Down` and Algorithm Type as `Network Simplex`.
   ![ALT text is not available for this image](images/choose-hierarchical-layout.png " ")